 This season is all about delicate decadence, from your wedding cake to your floral display.
 Try featuring neutral flowers with pops of bright red and green.
 You can also add in festive holiday ornamentation with features like pine cones and red berries.

-Here are some lovely and sturdy winter floral options:
+Here are some lovely and sturdy winter wedding flower options:

-Winter Garden Rose: Roses are a symbol of love and beauty, which is why they're the most popular wedding flowers.
+Roses are a symbol of love and beauty, which is why they're the most popular wedding flowers.
 They also bloom all year round, making them a romantic and tasteful choice any season.
-Winter Garden Roses bloom in December so their soft, delicate petals won’t break the bank and still offer a beautiful color variety during the winter season.
+Winter Garden Roses bloom in December, so their soft, delicate petals won’t break the bank while offering a beautiful color variety during the winter season.

-A beautiful bouquet can be one of the most memorable parts of your wedding day.
-Beyond a visually stunning display, flowers add natural textures and elements into your ceremony and reception, reinforcing the intrinsic nature of love and marriage.
+A beautiful bouquet can be one of the most memorable parts of your big day.
+Beyond a visually stunning display, flowers (real or artificial) add natural textures and elements into your ceremony and reception, reinforcing the intrinsic nature of love and marriage.